 Cervical Cancer Screening

-A cervical cancer screening uses a Pap test or Pap smear to analyze cells from the cervix and can detect abnormal and precancerous cells.
-If you do have abnormal cells and which could become cancerous, treatment can prevent cervical cancer from developing in most cases.
+A cervical cancer screening uses a Pap test or Pap smear to analyze cells from the cervix and detect abnormal and precancerous cells.
+If you do have abnormal cells and become cancerous, treatment can prevent cervical cancer from developing in many cases.

 Breast Cancer Screening

 Breast cancer screenings frequently use a mammogram, a detailed x-ray of the breast to detect signs of this disease.
-Mammograms can help to detect breast cancer early before any lumps can be felt or before it causes other symptoms.
+Mammograms can help detect breast cancer early before you experience any lumps or other symptoms.